Bring momma an apple because you’re about to be schooled.

 So here’s the deal.

-I can tell you from experience that there is physically no need for animal protein in the diet.
-I’ve never eaten meat in my entire life, I have been vegan since 2008 and Whole Food Plant Based since 2014.
+I can tell you from personal experience that there is physically no need for animal protein in the diet.
+I’ve never eaten meat in my life and I’ve been Vegan since 2008 and I’m doing just fine.

 I can assure you that getting protein from plants is not only possible, it’s damn tasty when done right.